hsf-training/cpluspluscourse/code/concepts/README.md

 # Concepts

 Here we explore:
-- how <=> are == differing.
+- how concepts helps to have some optimized implementation for a subset of possible type parameters.
-- when to use or not to use the compiler default implementations.
+- benefits of using existing concepts from the standard library.

 ## Prerequisites